octdobre/containers/docker/Networking/IPV6_NETWORKING.md

 Open a browser on a different host and put the ip of the webserver in the adress bar surrounded by brackets[] like this:
 ```
-hhtp://[2000::3]
+hhtp://[2222::3]
 //add actual ip of webserver
 ```
 The browser should navigate to a page with the text `It works!`.

-TODO setup route for containers to have outside conectivity.
+TODO Figure out how to make containers connect to outside internet IPs.

 ## :books: Documentation